SciFracX/FractionalDiffEq.jl/docs/src/fdde.md

 ## FDDE with multiple lags

-For FDDE with multiple lags, we need to specify the lags term by entering the array of lags ``\tau``, and call the `DelayPECE` method to solve the multiple lags FDDE.
+As for FDDE with multiple lags, we need to specify the lag terms by entering the array of lags ``\tau``, and call the `DelayPECE` method to solve the multiple lags FDDE.

 ```math
 {_0^CD_t^\alpha}y(t)=\frac{2y(t-2)}{1+y(t-2.6)^{9.65}}-y(t)\\